kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0404 Petition and rulemaking procedures.md

 \(2\) Waive any such requirement in the context of a specific application for a license or permit; or

-\(3\) Waive the requirement for a license, except as provided in §404.7(b).
+\(3\) Waive the requirement for a license, except as provided in [[Volume 4/B Procedure/0404 Petition and rulemaking procedures.md#§404.7   Action on a petition for waiver.|§404.7]](b).

-\(b\) A petition filed under this section may request, under §413.9 of this chapter, that the Associate Administrator withhold certain trade secrets or proprietary commercial or financial data from public disclosure.
+\(b\) A petition filed under this section may request, under [[Volume 4/C Licensing/0413 License application procedures.md#§413.9   Confidentiality.|§413.9]] of this chapter, that the Associate Administrator withhold certain trade secrets or proprietary commercial or financial data from public disclosure.

 \(c\) Each petitioner filing under this section must: